Sobeston/zig.guide/chapter-3.md

 This generation is experimental, and often fails with complex examples.
 This is used by the [standard library documentation](https://ziglang.org/documentation/master/std/).

 When merging error sets, the left-most error set's documentation strings take priority over the right.
-In this case, the doc comment for `C.PathNotFound` is the doc comment provided in A.
+In this case, the doc comment for `C.PathNotFound` is the doc comment provided in `A`.

 <!--no_test-->
 ```zig